EF, 29th Feb 2000 : added more options, monitor shape, theta, phi

 Variables to record:

-vx vy vz v [m/s] x=horz., y=vert., z=on axis)
+vx vy vz v [m/s] Velocity on x,y,z and norm

-x y z [m] Distance, Position
+x y z radius [m] Distance, Position and norm

 t time [s] Time of Flight

-energy omega [meV]
+energy omega [meV] energy of neutron

-lambda wavelength [Angs]
+lambda wavelength [Angs] wavelength of neutron

 sx sy sz [1] Spin